Not a fan of this super smug rejection. Like, oh I’m sorry it would be expensive for YOU to approve claims.

 The first time I ever bought travel insurance was when I visited St. Petersburg, Russia, for a few days in 2018.
 It wasn’t because I was afraid anything would happen — it was because travel insurance was required for my visa!
-That was a new experience for me, but luckily I found a company called World Nomads that made it easy to get the insurance I needed for a good price.
+That was a new experience for me, but luckily I found a company that made it easy to get the insurance I needed for a good price.

 How Travel Insurance Works